-Today, on the 70th Anniversary of the International Declaration on Human Rights, the Gbabandi platform has launched their report on access to citizenship for the indigenous forest peoples in Cameroon (available here in French).
+Today, on the 70th Anniversary of the International Declaration on Human Rights, the Gbabandi platform has launched a Declaration and Report (french only) on access to citizenship for the indigenous forest peoples in Cameroon.
 Over 50 representatives from indigenous communities, Cameroonian civil society and the Government have come together in Yaoundé for this launch, which is part of a national dialogue on the rights of indigenous forest peoples and access to citizenship.

 Documented citizenship – a key element of the human right to a nationality – is not only a right in itself, but a cornerstone to the enjoyment of civil, political, economic, social and cultural rights.
 In Cameroon for example, one or more key citizenship documents – such as a birth certificate, national identity card, or electoral card – are necessary to be able to enrol children in school, move freely around the country, vote, initiate legal procedures, apply for jobs, and perform many other essential life activities.
 However, for the indigenous communities of Cameroon’s forests, it has long been known that a significant number lack citizenship documents, and have therefore been disproportionately excluded from the enjoyment of other legal rights.